bmuschko/ckad-crash-course/exercises/09-defining-pod-probes/instructions.md

 # Exercise 9

-In this exercise, you will
+In this exercise, you will create a Pod running a NodeJS application.
+The Pod will define readiness and liveness probes with different parameters.

 ## Defining a Pod’s Readiness and Liveness Probe